 Will I have to attend a credibility interview as part of my Tier 4 visa application?

 You may be selected to attend an interview as part of your visa application, either inside or outside of the UK.
 The interview is designed to ensure that you have a genuine intention to study in the UK and that your English language ability is suitable for you to do this.
-It is likely that you will be interviewed using a video-link to a UKVI officer based in the UK, particularly if you are making the application overseas.
-The process is very similar if you are interviewed in the UK, although this is less likely than if you apply overseas.
+It is likely that you will be interviewed if you are making the application overseas.
+You may also be interviewed if submitting a visa application (leave to remain) in the UK, although this is less likely than if you apply overseas.
 If you are invited to an interview in the UK, this may be because the caseworker requires further information about your education history and desire to study your chosen course in order to make a decision on your application.
 You may be selected for an interview in the UK particularly if your previous level of UK study is the same as your new course.

 What will my interview involve?